fwiptables/fwiptables/README.md

 ###  fwiptables.
 Firewall With iptables.   [ intro.md ]

-   fwiptables is a one-file WIZARD
+   The fwiptables is a one-file WIZARD,
-   for iptables with COMMAND-LINE
+   for iptables, with COMMAND-LINE,
-   and CLI-MENU and GUI-MENU
+   and CLI-MENU, and GUI-MENU,
-   and GUI-ROLL and GUI-SHELL.
+   and GUI-ROLL, and GUI-SHELL.

    From one system firewall to choose one,
-   Gen new rules with templates,
+   gen new rules with templates,
-   With eraserules, or custom,
+   with eraserules, or custom,
-   With wizard-mini or wizard-full,
+   with wizard-mini or wizard-full,
    with added comments rules.

    With rules ipv4, rules ipv6,